 The other options, such as isSimplified, isUnit, or isFactorized, add another layer of scoring that check student answers for a specific form (and can often complicate the scoring and cause miscalculations if not set properly).
 For more information, please check out this resource.

-💡 Tip from the Otus Team: Most of the articles for the individual math question types will have a more detailed explanation of how each scoring method impacts the answers.
+💡 Tip: Most of the articles for the individual math question types will have a more detailed explanation of how each scoring method impacts the answers.
 If you are looking for those examples, click here.

 Math Specific - Other Possibilities